by James Morris

 In addition, there is actually no single trait (like a particular skin color or nose shape) that is universally present in one so-called race, but completely absent in another.
 In other words, it is impossible to come up with a trait that every member of one race has and that no one in another race has.

 Finally, if we look at the amount of genetic variation within any race and compare it to the amount of genetic variation between any two races, we find something unexpected: there is much more genetic variation within a race than between two races.
 Put another way, there is more genetic variation within a group like Africans or Europeans, than there is between Africans and Europeans.

 This doesn’t mean that “race” is not real.
 Race, as a social and historical concept, is certainly real and has very real effects.
 Racial disparities in health and economics, for example, are tangible effects of living in a racialized society.

 This also doesn’t mean that there are no genetic differences among human groups.
-Some differences, like skin color, seem to be adaptive: ultraviolet radiation is necessary for vitamin D synthesis but can also cause damage, and skin color balances these trade-offs.
+Some differences, like skin color, seem to be adaptive: ultraviolet radiation is necessary for vitamin D synthesis but can also cause damage, so skin color varies depending on the intensity of sunlight.
 Other traits, like eye and nose shape, may be sexually selected, as first proposed by Charles Darwin.
 There are also particular diseases (like Tay-Sachs) that are only found in some populations.
 However, these traits result from a very small amount of genetic difference and they don’t map on traditional racial categories.

 The obvious physical differences are literally just skin deep.
 The same is true in other organisms.
 For example, peaches have fuzzy skin and nectarines have smooth skin.
 This dramatic external change is the result of a single change (mutation) in one gene.
 Peaches and nectarines are essentially the same fruit with different skins.